quicwg/base-drafts/draft-ietf-quic-http.md

 connection error ({{errors}}) of type HTTP_UNEXPECTED_GOAWAY.

-A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type HTTP_MALFORMED_GOAWAY.
+A client MUST treat receipt of a GOAWAY frame containing a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 The GOAWAY frame applies to the connection, not a specific stream.
 An endpoint MUST treat a GOAWAY frame on a stream other than the control stream as a